kdavies4/FCSys/README.md

 [FCSys] is a library of proton exchange membrane fuel cell models in [Modelica](https://www.modelica.org/).
-More information is available in the documentation, which can be accessed [online](http://kdavies4.github.com/FCSys), or from the documentation layer of the Modelica code (starting at the [top level](FCSys/package.mo)).
+More information is available in the documentation, which can be accessed [online](http://kdavies4.github.com/FCSys) or from the documentation layer of the [Modelica] code (starting at the [top level](FCSys/package.mo)).

 ### Installation